ClementRivaille/orchestre-js/README.md

 - `getOffset(time: float): float` gives in seconds the offset of the given time relatively to the closest beat before it
 - `getBeatPosition(time: float, barSize: number): number` for absolute bars of _barSize_ beats, gives the position of the given time.
 For example, for a bar of 4 beat, results may go from 0 (first beat) to 3 (last beat).

-For the simple tasks though (such as counting the position in a bar), I would advise not to use these functions and instead use `onBeat` method on the orchestra to manage your own counters.
+For the simple tasks though (such as counting the position in a bar), I would advise not to use these functions and instead use the `addListener` method on the orchestra to manage your own counters.

 ## API